IronOxidizer/Fast-as-Fabric/README.md

 Mods that have been verified in our benchmarks to provide at least a 10% overall performance uplift.

 - [Sodium](https://www.curseforge.com/minecraft/mc-mods/sodium)
+	- disable entity culling as it's handled by the more aggresive EntityCulling mod
 - [Lithium](https://www.curseforge.com/minecraft/mc-mods/lithium)
 - [Phosphor](https://www.curseforge.com/minecraft/mc-mods/phosphor)
 - [No Fade](https://www.curseforge.com/minecraft/mc-mods/no-fade)